Gli Scavi di Pompei

 My photo below is of the Temple of Apollo - il Tempio di Apollo.
 The altar stands on the ground in front of the steps.
 This was the main temple of Pompeii.
 Apollo was worshipped more than the other gods in this part of Italy.

-When the excavators discovered skeletons of the poor people who did not escape the eruption, they saw that the bones were always encased in a hollow space with a hardened ash exterior.
+When the excavators discovered skeletons of the poor people who did not escape the eruption, they found that their bones were always encased in a hollow space with a hardened ash exterior.

 The compacted volcanic ash had settled and hardened around the shape of the person or animal underneath.
 Centuries later, when only a skeleton remained, the outer layer of hardened ash provided a mould of the original shape of the person or animal inside.